flaccid/docker-openvpn/README.md

 :whale: A Docker image for OpenVPN.

+Allows different types of authentication to be used:

+### azuread

 Azure AD version uses the upstream helper script,  https://github.com/outlook/openvpn-azure-ad-auth.

-## Prerequisites

 You'll need to set up an App Registration in Azure AD.
 It only needs the default "Sign in and read user profile" permission for standard authentication.
 Once setup, you can grant permissions in required permissions in the app registration in the portal or run `/etc/openvpn/openvpn-azure-ad-auth.py --consent` inside the container
 The grant/consent can be done per user or by an admin to consent for all users.
-If you want to make use of $AD_GROUPS for access control, the App Registration will also need "Read all groups" access and to have an admin Grant Permissions for it.
+If you want to make use of $AUTH_GROUPS for access control, the App Registration will also need "Read all groups" access and to have an admin Grant Permissions for it.

+Required runtime environments:
+- `AZUREAD_CLIENT_ID` - Azure AD Client ID [required]
+- `AZUREAD_TENANT_ID` - Azure AD Tenant ID [required]
+Optional runtime environments:
+- `AZUREAD_GROUPS` - Comma separated list of Azure AD groups to permit access to (requires app registration to have 'read all groups' access [optional]

+### adcheck

+ADCheck uses the openvpn-ad-check LUA project, https://sourceforge.net/projects/openvpnadcheck/

+This will authenticate the user and password passed from the client to the AD server and then check that the user is a member of $DCHECK_GROUPDN.
+ADCHECK_GROUPDN needs to be in LDAP format, ie "CN=Some Group,OU=Global Groups,OU=Group Objects,DC=somewhere,DC=com"

+Required runtime environments:
+- `ADCHECK_SERVER` - AD Server [required]
+- `ADCHECK_DOMAIN` - AD Domain [required]
+- `ADCHECK_GROUPDN` - AD Group LDAP DN [required]

 ## Build